 Countless gigs, but only 25 or so requests that keep popping up over and over again.
 Learn these songs and keep the people happy.
 From Journey to Adele, Queen to Roberta Flack...these are the songs that just keep on keeping on!

-Purchase the worksheet from the videos below [PDF - 5.00 $]
+Purchase the worksheet from the video below [PDF (1 page just a list of titles, see the preview) - 5.00 $]

 Alpine Field - The first track off of my first album Up Till Now; the title track, in fact.
 I felt like revisiting it today but solo, and with Rhodes.